isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/getroomlists-operation.md

 ### <a name="description"></a>Descrição

-Veja a seguir um exemplo de uma solicitação **GetRoomLists** que retorna as listas de salas disponíveis no servidor.
+A seguir está um exemplo de uma **solicitação GetRoomLists** que retorna as listas de salas disponíveis no servidor.

 ### <a name="code"></a>Código